-By default, peak frequencies are listed directly on the spectrum but they can also be accessed via the Peak Picking table and also as a 'Peak List' by clicking on the 'Report Text' icon be able to select the 'Peak Report Template' between several journal formats by selecting 'Setup Text' in the 'Report Special' scroll down menu.
+By default, peak frequencies are listed directly on the spectrum but they can also be accessed via the Peak

+Picking table and also as a 'Peak List' by clicking on the 'Report Text' icon Report Text'.
+The user will be able to select the 'Peak Report Template' between several journal formats by selecting 'Setup Text' in the 'Report Special' scroll down menu.